 An Upper School teacher teaches Windward writing skills and executive functioning classes to seventh grade boys with language exemption.
 Additionally, a math specialist works with small groups of boys in third and fourth grades who have math weaknesses.

-If referral outside the school seems helpful, parents, teachers, division heads, and the headmaster may meet to discuss further steps.
+If referral outside the school seems helpful, parents, teachers, division heads, and the head of school may meet to discuss further steps.
 It is important that parents and the school work together and keep each other informed of developments.